Efficient photon-pair emission from a nanostructured resonator and its theoretical description: Design and simulation

-Here, we achieve a high efficiency of photon-pair generation by satisfying three key physical conditions: (i) the presence of a mode exhibiting strong far-field directionality along the $x$-axis, which enhances collection through the optical system; (ii) a significant spatial overlap between the modal field and the pump field $\mathbf{E}_p$, which enhances the nonlinear coupling strength (\ref{eq:G_factor}); and (iii) an eigenfrequency close to the degenerate SPDC frequency, which reduces the detuning in Eq. (\ref{eq:overlFactor}).
+Our design achieves a high photon-pair generation and collection efficiency by satisfying three key conditions: (i) the presence of a mode with strong far-field directionality along the $x$-axis, enhancing out-of-plane collection; (ii) a large spatial overlap between the modal field and the pump field $\mathbf{E}_p$, which strengthens the nonlinear overlap in Eq.~(\ref{eq:G_factor}); and (iii) an eigenfrequency close to the degenerate SPDC frequency, which minimizes the detuning factor~(\ref{eq:overlFactor}).

-In particular, simulations of the CBG structure, on an infinitely extended glass substrate reveal, among the supported modes, a strongly directional QNM, labeled as \(\text{QNM}_1\).
+Simulations of the resonator, on an infinitely extended glass substrate, reveal, among the supported modes, a strongly directional QNM, labeled as \(\text{QNM}_1\).
 Its near-field distribution and far-field radiation pattern (calculated from the near field with the open-source program RETOP \cite{yang2016near}) are shown in the left and right panels of Fig.~\ref{fig:concept}(b), respectively.
-The mode is normalized according to the procedure described in Ref.~\cite{lalanne2018light}.
-This mode exhibits a pronounced radiation lobe directed into the substrate and aligned with the pump propagation direction, thereby enhancing the collection efficiency.
+This mode exhibits a pronounced radiation lobe directed into the substrate and aligned with the pump propagation direction, thereby satisfying condition (i).